 Shift Left didn’t help these guys.
 The software had been thoroughly tested by the vendor, as much as it can with hundreds of thousands of installed customers.
 The users did not think Shift Right – Right to where they are at the sharp end of using the application to run their business.
 I don’t know who should take responsibility – IT for saying “Don’t worry”, or the business for accepting that and not taking their own lives into their own hands?
 Probably both.

-But the point is, if when you upgrade or patch a key application, consider what the effect of major parts of it not working properly on day one might be.
-If those thoughts make you sweat, do something about it, don’t just trust everyone else because the end result can really be loss of jobs and the possibly loss of a whole iconic brand.
+But the point is if when you upgrade or patch a key application, consider what the effect of major parts of it not working properly on day one might be.
+If those thoughts make you sweat, do something about it, don’t just trust everyone else because the end result can really be loss of jobs and the possible loss of a whole iconic brand.

 George Wilson SVP/Operations Director Original Software Ltd.